diogenes1oliveira/rawkafka/README.md

 ## About

-The Kafka REST protocol requires an specific format for its requests, as you can see in the [API Spec](https://docs.confluent.io/current/kafka-rest/api.html#post--topics-(string-topic_name)).
+The Kafka REST protocol requires a specific format for its requests, as you can see in the [API Spec](https://docs.confluent.io/current/kafka-rest/api.html#post--topics-(string-topic_name)).
 This service is a simple Go HTTP server that listens for all methods and paths, formatting the request properly and sending them to a Kafka REST endpoint.

-At startup, the schema configured is automatically registered at the Schema Registry endpoint.
+At startup, the configured schema is automatically registered at the Schema Registry endpoint.

 Link to the current Avro schema: https://github.com/diogenes1oliveira/rawkafka/blob/master/request.avsc